mikey-t/swig/docs/SwigDevNotes.md

 There are 2 "modes" for testing:
 - Direct testing that uses examples directory in this project
-- Testing of specific Node version, accomplished by copying examples to a temp directory, pinning Node version using volta and running using volta shim
+- Testing of specific Node version, accomplished by copying examples to a temp directory and utilizing [mise](#mise-notes) to ensure node versions are installed

 Normally the "direct" method can be used while developing, and then the full suite of tests can be run before pushing a new release.